 - All authors’ names and full affiliations

 The Abstract must give an overview of the entire paper.
 It should tell the reader what they will find.
-Be clear and avoid unnecessary details.
+Be clear and avoid unnecessary details and acronyms.
 It should not normally exceed 200 words.
 The reader would expect at least one (brief) sentence (and not more than 3) on each of the following:

 - purpose and context (what has been done and why),